-My younger sister has a disability.
-And over the years, we’ve taken her to therapy sessions, and I’ve always been watching her.
-Some days she was struggling, and some days she would improve.
-And she started taking special education classes and that helped her tremendously—Before, she couldn’t even speak full sentences, and now she can speak to us and we can understand her.
-And I think I’m just naturally driven to helping people with disabilities; it’s just a passion to me.
+My younger sister has a developmental disability.
+Over the years, we’ve taken her to therapy sessions, and I’ve always been watching her as she got older.
+Some days she was struggling, and some days she would see improvements.
+In high school, she started taking social skill and special education classes and that helped her tremendously—Before, she couldn’t even speak full sentences, and now she can speak to us and we can understand her.
+I think I’m just naturally driven to helping people with disabilities; it’s just a passion to me.

 I feel that there’s an honor in helping someone.
 I feel like I’ve helped them go through a milestone, even if it's just really simple.
-A lot of our clients like to play card games and bingo, for example, but let’s say they experience hand tremors or they can’t pick up the card.
-What we would do is provide thicker cards or bigger cards, and because it’s a leisure activity, they won’t be thinking that it’s helping their fine motor skills and their dexterity, and they’re enjoying it.
+A lot of our clients like to play card games and bingo.
+For example, let’s say one of my clients experiences hand tremors or has poor fine motor skills leaving them unable to pick the cards up or hold them.
+What I, a Certified Recreational Therapist, would do is provide adaptations and modifications to enhance participation, such as providing thicker/bigger cards or having a stand for the cards to sit on, and because it’s a leisure activity, the client wouldn’t be thinking that it’s helping their fine motor skills and their dexterity, because they’re enjoying the leisure activity.
 If they’re able to enjoy the activity, they’ll most likely do it throughout their days and lives.
-That’s what we try to aim to do: incorporate leisure but help them achieve that self-happiness and that autonomy and independence.
+That’s what we try to aim to do: incorporate leisure but help them achieve that self-happiness, autonomy, and independence.

-There have been so many opportunities I was able to have because I was I’m in the College of Public Health.
-I was able to volunteer so many different places and intern, and if I didn’t have those opportunities I don’t think I would have every been where I am now.
+There have been so many opportunities and experiences I was able to take part in and I am so thankful to be in the College of Public Health.
+I was able to intern and volunteer at multiple locations and if I didn’t have those opportunities, I don’t think I would be where I am now.

 What are you working on now?

+I am currently working on an issue revolving around post-secondary education opportunities for people with developmental disabilities.
 My sister, after she graduated high school—what’s next?
-What are the post-secondary education opportunities that are available?
-It’s such a weak system, that you don’t know what’s next, and because there’s such a high demand, you’re put on a waitlist.
-After high school, that’s it; most people end up staying at home.
-So I’m working on a project about developmental disabilities and post-secondary education opportunities.
+What opportunities are available for her?
+It’s such a weak system, and you don’t know what’s next, and because there’s such a high demand for services, you’re put on a waitlist.
+After high school, that’s it; most people end up staying at home especially if they have to pay out-of-pocket.
+So, I’m working on a project about developmental disabilities and post-secondary education opportunities.
 What's the problem, what’s the issue, how can we advocate for a better system?

-For people with disabilities, it’s so difficult to find opportunities.
-And if you’re not paying out of pocket, you’re most likely staying at home.
-That’s the problem—services are expensive, hard to get, and have a number of eligibility requirements.
+For people with disabilities, it’s so difficult to find opportunities especially if parents are unaware of what’s available.
+That’s the problem—services are expensive, hard to get, and have a number of eligibility requirements potentially excluding many candidates.
 What can we do to fix these barriers?